Teutenberg/DBAid2/README.md

-##The Datacom Microsoft SQL Server monitoring and management solution.
+# MSSQL Adminitrative Support Database.

-Compatible and tested with 2008 SP2+, 2008 R2, 2012, 2014.
+This database solution helps SQL DBA's manage, maintain, and monitor their database environments.

-This is an unstable development fork of DBAid, DO NOT USE!
+Compatible and tested with 2012, 2014, 2016, 2017.